AlexSD92/SalesBase/README.md

 ## Target Audience

 **Sales Professionals** are the target audience for SalesBase.
-- *Sales Executives* will be able to use SalesBase while they are hunting for new business.
-They will be able to add on new contacts, accounts and opportunities.
+- Hunting for new business - create new contacts, accounts and opportunities.
-- *Account Managers* will be able to use SalesBase while they are managing existing business.
-They will be able to update and manage existing contacts, accounts and opportunities.
+- Manage existing business - update and manage existing contacts, accounts and opportunities.
-- *Sales Managers* and beyond will be able to use SalesBase to manage and oversee a sales team and all of their contacts, accounts and opportunities to drive growth and sales.
+- Administrators - manage and oversee a sales team and all their contacts, accounts and opportunities.

 ## User Stories